Traveling With Natural Soap

 Situation: You go to the gym before or after work and often shower after a workout.
 Your normal routine includes packing bottles of shampoo and/or body wash, or maybe just using the product at the gym.

 Our suggestion: Bring along a bar of natural soap or shampoo.
-I cut a full bar in half and use a plastic travel soap dish since the soap will be wet after my shower.
+I cut a full bar in half and use a travel soap dish since the soap will be wet after my shower.

 Camping